makrai/notes/raffel1910-transfer-t5.md

   SOTA results across many of the benchmarks we considered
   * pre-training: we extracted text from our C4 data set and applied a denoising objective that corrupts contiguous spans of tokens
-  * We pre-trained on a multi-task mixture before fine-tuning on individual tasks.
+  * We pre-trained on a multi-task mixture before fine-tuning on indiv tasks.
     Overall, our models were trained on over 1 trillion tokens

 ## 4.2 Outlook